Last updated:

 Ukraine has more than 130 ethnic groups, many of whom speak other languages.
 Groups with heightened vulnerabilities include the Roma community, the elderly, people with disabilities, women in rural communities in displacement and conflict zones, and LGBTQIA+ communities.

 Many homes that care for older Ukrainians and those with disabilities in eastern Ukraine have evacuated their residents to Dnipro, and many residents are traumatized.
-Older adults face increasing challenges in accessing services and forced separation and isolation.
+Older adults have faced increased challenges in accessing services and forced separation and isolation.
 The harsh winter weather and lack of power and electricity caused by Russian attacks against Ukraine’s energy infrastructure creates particular challenges for older people because of existing health problems, limited mobility and little income.

-According to the International Organization for Migration’s (IOM) General Population Survey (Round 12), 25% of IDP households had one or more people living with a disability and 41% included at least one older person.
+According to IOM’s General Population Survey (Round 14), 29% of IDP households had one or more people living with a disability and 49% included at least one older person.
+In Round 13, these figures were 30% and 44% respectively.

 Multiple forms of gender-based violence (GBV) have been reported, with high risk for women and girls fleeing, at border crossing points, transit centers and bomb shelters.
 A report from HIAS and VOICE released in May 2022 discusses a range of GBV risks, including an increase in domestic violence and an extreme lack of safe and sustainable housing and shelter options.
 Civil society organizations have responded to meet immediate needs but face many challenges in attempting to provide support to large numbers of internally displaced people.